 Wanblee is a tiny town located in the state of South Dakota.
 With a population of 674 people and just one neighborhood, Wanblee is the 106th largest community in South Dakota.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wanblee is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Wanblee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wanblee is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Wanblee who work in teaching (23.57%), food service (18.47%), and management occupations (12.74%).

 Telecommuters are a relatively large percentage of the workforce: 24.84% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.